mikezackles/vranger/README.md

 `vim`.
 This is because vranger works by wrapping vim in the vrim script and passing that to ranger as the default editor.

+#Tabs

+Vranger's default behavior is to open new files in separate vim buffers.
+If you'd like new files to be opened in tabs, use the `VRIM_USE_TABS` environment
+variable: `VRIM_USE_TABS=1 vranger`.

 #Contributors

 send-keys/OS X support contributed by @juliekoubova